Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Serialization.md

 - [ModelSerializerFormat description]("modelserializerformat-description")

 ## Using the ModelSerializer
-The ModelSerializer class enables users to serialize and deserialize any Azure models that implement the IModelSerializable interface with ease.
+The ModelSerializer class enables users to serialize and deserialize any Azure models that implement the IModelSerializable interface.

 ```C# Snippet:BaseModelSerializer
 Dog doggo = new Dog